yugabyte/yugabyte-db/docs/content/v2024.2/yugabyte-platform/manage-deployments/remove-nodes.md

 1. Navigate to **Integrations > Infrastructure > On-Premises Datacenters**, select the associated on-premises configuration, and click **Instances**.

 1. Under Instances, for the decommissioned node, click **Actions > Recommission Node**.
-YBA will now re-attempt to clean up existing data directories and processes on this node.
+YugabyteDB Anywhere will re-attempt to clean up existing data directories and processes on this node.

     ![Recommission Node](/images/ee/recommission-node.png)

 1. Click OK to confirm.

-YugabyteDB Anywhere (YBA) starts the node recommissioning process, and you can view the progress on the **Tasks** tab.
+YugabyteDB Anywhere starts the node recommissioning process, and you can view the progress on the **Tasks** tab.

 ## Eliminate an unresponsive node